girishneelath/Algos/README.md

 # Algorithms-in-JS
-Basic to advanced algorithms written using JS
+This repoitory contains famous algorithms implemented using Javascript